-If you thought the Civil War ended when General Robert E. Lee surrendered to General Ulysses S. Grant, on April 9, 1865, you'd be off the mark.
-Following the Battle of Appomattox Court House in Virginia on April 9, 1865, it took a full month for the Union to declare victory.
-But, once confederate general Joseph E. Johnston surrendered his army, on April 26, 1865, the war was all but over.
+If you thought the Civil War ended when Robert E. Lee surrendered to Ulysses S. Grant, on April 9, 1865, you'd be off the mark.
+Following the Battle of Appomattox Court House in Virginia on April 9, 1865, it took a full month for the union to declare victory.
+But, once confederate Joseph E. Johnston, surrendered his army on April 26, 1865, the war was all but over.
 President Andrew Johnson officially declared victory on May 9, 1865.

 Who paid for the Statue of Liberty?

 France was responsible for the iconic statue, but New York City had to scramble to crowdfund enough money to pay for the giant granite base that the statue sits on.
-In fact, the Big Apple almost didn't come up with the money in time, and other cities, like Boston and Philadelphia—who both had the funds available and ready—made attempts to have the statue erected in their cities instead.
+In fact, the Big Apple almost didn't come up with the money in time, and other cities, like Boston and Philadelphia—who both had the funds available—made attempts to have the statue erected on their turf instead.

-What was the deadliest single-day battle in American history?
+What was the deadliest battle in American history?

-While there were at least 4,414 confirmed allied deaths during the storming of Normandy in World War II (D-Day), that doesn't compare to the number of people who suffered on September 17, 1862, during the Battle of Antietam.
-Right outside of Sharpsburg, Maryland, the armies of Robert E. Lee (confederate) and George B. McClellan (union) clashed, resulting in nearly 23,000 casualties.
+While there were at least 4,414 confirmed allied deaths on D-Day, that doesn't compare to the number of lives lost on September 17, 1862, during the Battle of Antietam.
+Right outside of Sharpsburg, Maryland, the brutal Civil War battle resulted in nearly 23,000 American casualties.